 At least until I turned 44 and all periods had stopped.
 I was sure I had cancer.
 I understood nothing about my body at that time.
 My husband and I were so worried… so he went with me to my gynecologist.
 When I asked her if it was cancer, she kinda laughed a bit and said, “no honey… you’re in menopause”!
 I remember distinctly sitting straight up looking at her between my legs and said, “WHAT is THAT?”

-That led me onto the journey of becoming a Traditional Naturopath and not only fixing my own body but helping others.
+That led me onto the journey of becoming a Traditional Naturopath and not only fixing my own body but educating and helping others.

 So… back to YOU… and all your wild symptoms.